 Ultimately, the BUFF has its quirks—one of which was on full display during that March training mission out of Louisiana.
 The issue with the stubborn stay-down wheels stemmed from a fascinating design feature on the aircraft that allows the plane to pivot its main landing gear, so that if it’s landing in a cross wind, the nose of the beast can face into the wind while its wheels line up with the runway.
 Those landing gear legs can’t fold up into the belly, though, unless the switches say they’re centered.
 And sometimes the switches that control the wheels just “get out of rig,” an Air Force spokesperson wrote via email.

 In fact, after that five-hour flight, another team quickly hopped into the same B-52 and took off again with the landing gear issue still unresolved, its crew said.
 That’s the BUFF.
 It’s not perfect, but it’s pretty good, and it gets a lot done.
 That should be enough to keep it cruising onward, punching through the sky for maybe the next three decades, perhaps with the occasional part out of place.

-For more photos from inside and around the aircraft, click here or swipe through the gallery, below.
+For more photos from inside and around the aircraft, click here.